Mike Kafka

 Kafka spent two seasons as a member of the Eagles.
 In 2010, he was the third-string quarterback behind Michael Vick and Kevin Kolb but did not see playing time.
 He was mainly the third-string quarterback again in 2011 behind Vick and Vince Young, but saw some playing time in two games early in the season, both of which resulted in losses.
 He was expected to be the backup quarterback behind Vick in 2012 but a broken hand caused him to miss time in the preseason and was ultimately released in favor of rookie Nick Foles and veteran Trent Edwards.
 Kafka spent time on offseason rosters with the New England Patriots and Jacksonville Jaguars in 2013, on the Tampa Bay Buccaneers' practice squad in 2014, on the preseason roster with the Minnesota Vikings in 2015, and on the practice squad for the Tennessee Titans and Cincinnati Bengals in 2015.

 Kafka became a graduate assistant with the Northwestern football team in 2016, and was hired by the Chiefs as an offensive quality control coach in 2017.
 He was promoted to quarterbacks coach in 2018, and helped the team win the Super Bowl during the 2019 season, his first as a player or coach.
 He was given an additional title of passing game coordinator in 2020.
 After the 2021 season, he joined the Giants as their offensive coordinator.
+He added the title of assistant head coach with the Giants in 2024, and became the team's interim head coach in 2025.